ucsf-wynton/wynton-website-hpc/docs/hpc/howto/gui-x11fwd.md

 ### Log into a development node with X11 forwarding

 Now, since we should not run anything on the login nodes, the next step is to head over to one of the development nodes.
-When doing so, we have remember to keep using X11 forward, that is, we need to use `-X` also here;
+When doing so, we have to remember to keep using X11 forwarding, that is, we need to use `-X` also here;

 ```sh
 [alice@{{ site.login.name }} ~]$ ssh -X {{ site.devel.hostname }}